maddyrajesh/CSE-534-DDOS/README.md

 ## Sources

 P4 Program taken from https://github.com/aclapolli/ddosd-p4.
-However edits had been done to support latest versions of BMv2 and P4C.
+However edits had been done to support mitigation control in latest versions of BMv2 and P4C.
 Jupyter Notebooks, Data Preprocessing and Analysis written by author.

 ## License